Qyuzet/java-tetara-blockchain-network/README.md

 We welcome contributions to the development of OXIN!
 We believe in the power of collaboration and are excited to grow the OXIN community.
 Here's how you can get involved:

 * **Join the Team:** If you're passionate about blockchain technology, secure data sharing, and banking innovation, we'd love to have you on the team!
-Reach out to [your contact information] to discuss collaboration opportunities.
+Reach out to [your contact information] to discuss collaboration opportunities, send your interest to riqyuzet@gmail.com.
 * **Contribute Code:** We encourage contributions of any size, from bug fixes to new features.
 Please refer to the [Contribution Guide] (link to a contribution guide in the repository) for guidelines on submitting pull requests.
 * **Report Issues:**  Help us improve OXIN by reporting any bugs or issues you encounter.
 Use the GitHub Issues tab to submit detailed reports.
 * **Spread the Word:**  Help us grow the OXIN community by sharing the project with others who might be interested.